 Area of concern Provider-led Concern Poor practice which requires actions by a provider organisation Safeguarding Concern Possible abuse which requires reporting as such, and the instigation of Safeguarding procedures 3.
 Failure to seek assessment re pressure area prevention and management NEGLECT Person known to be susceptible to pressure ulcers has not been formally assessed with respect to pressure area management but no discernible harm has arisen.
 This may need to be dealt with under disciplinary procedures.
 NOTE: ALL category 3 and 4 pressure ulcers must be reported to the person's CCG to allow consideration of whether they developed in the course of NHS-funded care to make it nationally reportable as a Serious Incident on the Strategic Executive Information System (StEIS).
-A safeguarding concern should be raised when a failure to provide adequate care has resulted in a person developing a pressure ulcer indicated through the completion of the safeguarding decision guide by a qualified nurse where there is a score of 15 or above or a clinician makes a professional judgement that there is cause for concern .
-Examples of inadequate care may include: failure to seek specialist advice, appropriate equipment not provided in a timely manner and care plan/repositioning charts not in situ NOTE: All category 3 and 4 ulcers that meet the criteria under the Patient Safety Incident Response Framework [PSIRF] need to be reported via the PSIRF process, which has oversight from the ICB and NHSE.
-4. Medication not given or given wrong medication PHYSICAL Person does not receive medication as prescribed/error in administration on one occasion but no significant harm occurs.
+Person at risk of pressure injury and has been admitted without appropriate risk assessment in respect to pressure area management (or plan not followed).
+Care provided with no reference to specialist advice re diet, care or equipment.
+Pressure damage occurs.
+Or this is a recurring event, or is happening to more than one person.
+Harm is experienced or repeated failures make this likely to happen.
+Neglectful practice, breach of regulations and contract, possible organisational abuse.
+Safeguarding concern should be reported. .Harm: Skin damage and tissue viability problems.
+NOTE: ALL category 3 and 4 pressure ulcers must be reported to the person's CCG to allow consideration of whether they developed in the course of NHS-funded care to make it nationally reportable as a Serious Incident on the Strategic Executive Information System (StEIS) Medication not given or given wrong medication PHYSICAL Person does not receive medication as prescribed/error in administration on one occasion but no significant harm occurs.
 Internal enquiry should be undertaken, possible disciplinary action depending on severity of situation including type of medication.
 Person does not receive medication as a recurring event, or it is happening to more than one person.
 One or more people experience harm, or repeated failures make this likely to happen.
 Neglectful practice, regulatory breach, breach of professional code of conduct if nursing care provided.
 Dependant on degree of harm, possible criminal offence.
 Reported as a safeguarding concern.
-Harm : pain not controlled, risk to health, avoidable symptoms.
+Harm: pain not controlled, risk to health, avoidable symptoms.